sagarpatel211/sagarpatel211/README.md

 Add a section where its like saurinpatel20's bio, explains where i study and brief info University of Waterloo Honors Computer Science (with Co-op), graduating in 2026.
 Robotics Club all throughout highschool

+I'm a University of Waterloo Computer Science Student from Ontario, Canada.
+I am an ___ programmer and working on enhancing _____!

+### 🎓 I am currently working on...
+ * Creating a Desktop website for my Github profile using HTML, CSS, and Javascript
+ * Learning C and Javascript
+ * learning Python

+COMMENT THIS CODE AS WELL AND INDENT IT TO MAKE IT READABLE

 <br>
 <h2 align="center">- Languages & Frameworks & Tools & Abilities -</h2>
 <br>